A Sound of Thunder – It Was Metal

 Another year, another fantastic new album from Washington D.C. metal quartet, A Sound of Thunder.
 At this point I could almost copy and paste my past reviews with some minor revisions, but the band’s sixth original studio effort, to quote Men in Black and Weeds, this is “some next level shit.”

-I gauge the strength of a record by how much time it spends in rotation in my car, and it has been on replay since I received it.
+I gauge the strength of a record by how much time it spends in rotation in my car, and It Was Metal has been on replay since I received it.
 The band, led by the dominating vocal force of Nina Osegueda, has consistently crafted one solid effort after another since its 2011 debut, Metal Renaissance.
 With each passing album, Out of The Darkness (2012), Time’s Arrow (2013), The Lesser Key of Solomon (2014), and Tales From the Deadside (2015), the band has managed to push itself into new territory without straying from its signature sound.
 This is aided by the consistency of the band’s talent, which also includes fret wizard Josh Schwartz, bassist/keyboardist Jesse Keen, and drummer Chris Haren.
 Even the band’s EPs; 2012’s Queen of Hell, 2015’s Tales From the B-Side (aka Pleasure Slave), and 2017’s Second Lives, add texture and dimension to the band’s soundscape.
 Their style eludes sub-genre typecasting.
 Something that drives radio and industry exec nuts but keeps fans dedicated and eager to see and hear what comes next.
 In this case, next is arguably the band’s most well-rounded album–at once straight-forward yet devilishly diverse and dramatic.

 The opening volley comes in the form of “Phantom Flight.”
 The track opens with a spacey vibe that recalls something of Schwartz’s Hawkwind influence, before turning into a frenzied chugger.
 The verses have a traditional riff-heavy feel.
 Osegueda’s howling vocals rage into the fray, and for good measure she is joined by the equally powerful lungs of Accept frontman Mark Tornillo.
 The duo make for a formidable sonic assault.
 There is so much at play in this opening track, between the stunning fretwork of Schwartz, and the winding musical journey, from beauty to beast.
 It’s a stunning way to start.